airtai/fastagency/docs/docs/en/user-guide/api/security.md

 pip install "fastagency[autogen,openapi]"
 ```

 Alternatively, you can use [**Cookiecutter**](../cookiecutter/index.md), which is the preferred method.
-It automatically installs all the necessary requirements.
+Cookiecutter creates the project folder structure, default workflow, automatically installs all the necessary requirements, and creates a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers){target="_blank"} that can be used with [Visual Studio Code](https://code.visualstudio.com/){target="_blank"}.

 ### Imports
 The imports are the same as in the [previous chapter](./index.md){.internal-link}, except here we also import `APIKeyHeader` to set the security value in the header: